Palak Channa – Spinach and Chickpeas

 6. Mix in the whisked yogurt.

-7. Add the pureed spinach to the skillet and fold in with the masala.
+7. Puree the spinach and then add it to the skillet and fold in with the masala.

 8. Add the chickpeas and continue cooking for about 15-20 minutes on medium-low heat until you have the desired thickness.
 Serve hot with basmati rice and roti.